 We were overwhelmed by the support of friends and family that those flowers represented.
 But i'll be honest, it would also have been nice if these gestures were in the form of something that wouldn't also die in a matter of a few days.
 But what to send to a funeral, if not flowers?
 That is the question.

-Don’t get me wrong, my family is Greek and Greeks love flowers at funerals — the more the better.
-So I know that sometimes flowers are the perfect gesture after a death.
-But with my personal aversion to giving flowers after a loss there are a few alternatives worth sharing for those looking for alternatives.
-This is just a start, so if you have other ideas of what to send instead of flowers please leave a comment.
+With my personal aversion to giving flowers after a loss, I've started an informal collection of ideas for alternatives to send to a funeral to show you care.
+This is just a start, so if you have other ideas of what to send to a funeral instead of flowers please leave a comment.
 We want as comprehensive a list as possible.

 Check for an “in lieu of flower”

-Sometimes families have already told you what you can do instead!
+Sometimes families have already told you what you can do.
 Check the obituary, funeral home website, or call the funeral home to ask if the family has offered an “in lieu of flowers” suggestion.

 Photos the Family Doesn’t Have

 Many times as a friend or extended family member you may have photos that the immediate family does not have.
-Consider putting together a memorial album or CD of photos the family doesn’t have of their loved one.
+If this is the case, could you put together a memorial album or CD of photos the family doesn’t have of their loved one?
 As the weeks and months pass they will likely be glad to have as many pictures as possible.